-Customers consistently tell us that one of the things they find most beneficial about Red Canary is our Technical Account Management (TAM) team.
-Every Red Canary TAM has real-world security experience.
+Customers consistently tell us that one of the things they find most beneficial about Red Canary is our incident handling team.
+Every Red Canary incident handler has real-world security experience.
 They act as an extension of our customers’ teams by supporting incident response efforts, answering questions about detections, and providing guidance on remediation.
 Best of all, they’re driven by helping make security better, not by sales metrics.

-Without further ado: meet Joe Casazza, the latest addition to the Red Canary TAM team.
+Without further ado: meet Joe Casazza, the latest addition to the Red Canary incident handling team.

 Joe is an experienced security professional with a knack for problem-solving, communication, and solution delivery.
 He joined Red Canary from Bridgepoint Education, where he spent three years running the security program in increasingly advanced roles as an information security engineer.
 Prior to that he performed vulnerability assessments and remediation for Qualcomm, a Fortune 500 company that designs and manufactures digital telecom products and services.
 We sat down with Joe to learn more about his background, skillset, goals, and interests.

-You spent several years as a Security Engineer, and had great success in that field.
-Tell us a little about your role and what led you to look at a TAM position.
+You spent several years as a security engineer, and had great success in that field.
+Tell us a little about your role and what led you to look at becoming an incident handler.

 I previously ran the security program at Bridgepoint Education, an organization that serves tens of thousands of students.
 My focus was on incident response planning, investigation of security breaches, threat triage, risk mitigation, and internal and external information security compliance audits and assessments.
 I continually progressed into more advanced security roles and reached a point where I wanted to experience a different kind of threat landscape.